What have you been using for digging?

 Spades, however, are better suited for specialized tasks, such as cutting through roots, dirt, and debris.
 It helps you create clean lines and precise angles wherever needed.

-- Welded 14-gauge hardened steel blade and 18-gauge steel shaft provide durability that far outlasts wood-handled tools and won’t flex like fiberglass
+- Welded 14-gauge hardened steel blade and 18-gauge steel shaft provide durability that far outlasts wood-handled tools and will not flex like fiberglass

-- Sharpened blade makes it easy to penetrate tough soil or break up hardened dirt clods
+- Sharpened blade makes gardening easier; Penetrate tough soil or break up hardened dirt clods

 A Quick Note on the Blades